 Please double check with the chef that their panipol is gluten free before you eat it.
-I was able to eat gluten free panipol at Riverfront Ella but that’s the only place.
+I was able to eat gluten free panipol at Ella River Front but that’s the only place.

 Curries will be the staple of your diet in Sri Lanka – and there are sooo many curries to choose from!
 Sri Lankans typically make huge batches of curries, and eat combination plates of four or more types of curries at once.